How They Rated Radiators

 They drilled a number of holes in the floors for the radiator pipes and they covered the holes they weren’t using with iron cover plates.
 This made it easy for them to move a radiator around the room to see what sort of difference, if any, that made to the radiator’s output.

 Below these rooms was the weighing room.
 This is where they would weigh the condensate that drained from a radiator they were testing.
 The weighing room also housed the steam boiler.
 This boiler maintained a pressure between 10- and 15-psi.
-They used a pressure-reducing valve to lower the pressure going to the radiators to 2 psig, or any other pressure they wanted to try.
+They used a pressure-reducing valve to lower the pressure going to the radiators to 2 psig, or to any other pressure they wanted to try.
 Steam left the PRV and entered a receiver designed to remove water from the steam.
-From there, the steam went to a steam main that led to the radiators.
+From there, the dry steam went to a steam main that led to the radiators.
 They drained the receiver and the mains by hand, using petcocks.
 It was very important to deliver only dry steam to the radiators because any water carried over from the boiler would show up on the weighing-room scale as water coming from the radiator, and that would result in a false rating for the radiator.
 The same went for the condensate that came from the main as it heated.
 They didn’t want that to enter the radiator either, so they were careful to drain it all by hand.
 They really thought this through.

 From the return of each radiator, they ran a small pipe though the floor and into the weighing room below.
-The condensate flowed by gravity though that pipe and entered a condensation pot.
+The condensate flowed by gravity through that pipe and entered a condensation pot.
 And that led to more questions.
 If they used an ordinary pot, the pot itself would have a heat loss, and that would throw off their readings.
 There is no insulation that is powerful enough to avoid this, so instead of using a plain pot, they used a steam-jacketed pot, which worked beautifully.

 To weigh the condensate, they used six pairs of specially constructed scales, one for each radiator under test.
 They placed the scales and the pots into which the condensate was to be drawn directly below the steam-jacketed pot.
 These scales were very accurate, capable of measuring to the hundredth of a pound.

-In testing, they expressed the efficiency of a heating radiator by a coefficient of British thermal units given off per square foot of heating surface per degree difference between the steam (or water) inside the radiator and the air surrounding the radiator.
+In testing, they expressed the efficiency of a heating radiator by a coefficient of British thermal units given off per square foot of heating surface, per degree difference between the steam (or water) inside the radiator and the air surrounding the radiator.
 For example, suppose they got these results from a test:

 Heating surface of the radiator = 40 square feet